+Wind power is a great source of energy.
 Do you know that the energy in the wind is a form of solar energy.
-Wind power are turbulent masses of air rushing to even out the differences in atmospheric pressure created when the sun hits the air more in one place than in another.
+Moreover, wind power are turbulent masses of air rushing to even out the differences in atmospheric pressure created when the sun hits the air more in one place than in another.
 Intuitively, we know that the faster the wind blows, the more power is available – the stronger the wind is.
 This can be found on high altitude wind power to produce more energy.
 Though the wind is invisible, its effects are quite apparent.
 On some days, in a light wind, a kite will barely stay or destroy the power of the wind.
 For this reason, the wind can be insufficient to support a wind system, but it can also be too powerful for wind equipment to function without damage.

 How does the wind renewable energy works?

 Today, these present day wind systems consists of a rotor or turbine which often has blades somewhat similar to these of an airplane propeller.
 An electrical generator, both of which are usually mounted upon a tower.
 While, the conversion of wind power into electrical or mechanical power, the wind rotates the turbine or rotor which turns the shaft of the electrical generator or mechanical device.
-If the system produces electricity, the electrical power courses through wires to be used immediately or to be stored in battery banks for later use.
+If the system produces electricity, the electrical power courses through wires to be used immediately.
+It can also be stored in battery banks for later use.

 The use of inverters, for changing the type of electrical current supplied, and a control panel also make up parts of the typical wind power system.
 Of all of this components, the characteristics of the rotor and generator and the reaction to varying wind speeds play the most significant roles in determining the power available in the wind especially on high altitude wind power sites.